Pork and beef are sold for tens of thousands of dong.

 May be severely punished

-When there is a violation as mentioned above, administrative sanctions will be imposed according to Clause 6, Article 20 of Decree No. 90/2017/ND-CP on administrative sanctions in the veterinary field.
+When there is a violation as mentioned above, it will be subject to administrative sanctions according to Clause 6, Article 20 of Decree No. 90/2017/ND-CP regulating sanctions for administrative violations in the veterinary field.

 Remedial measures: Compulsory veterinary hygiene inspection of animal products.
 In case of unsatisfactory veterinary hygiene inspection, compulsory destruction or heat treatment to change the purpose of use.

-And administrative sanctions according to Clause 5, Article 9 of Decree 115/2018/ND-CP dated September 4, 2018 on violations of regulations on general conditions to ensure food safety in the production, trading, preservation of food, food additives, food processing aids, utensils, packaging materials, and containers that come into direct contact with food.
+And administrative sanctions according to Clause 5, Article 9 of Decree 115/2018/ND-CP dated September 4, 2018 on violations of regulations on general conditions to ensure food safety in production, trading, preservation of food, food additives, food processing aids, utensils, packaging materials, and containers that come into direct contact with food.

 Source